mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ## Choosing Ethernet cables

 If you're converting an existing setup to a server rack, you'll likely need new Ethernet cables.
-If you're including a patch panel, remember to buy short (6-12") cables (sometimes called "patch cables") to connect the patch panel to your switch.
+For a patch panel, remember to buy short (6-12") cables (sometimes called "patch cables") to connect the patch panel to your switch.

 You'll likely need a mix of different patch cable lengths.
 For example, on my rack, port 16 on my switch is just 1.5" from port 16 on my patch panel, but port 1 on my switch is 6" from its corresponding patch panel port.